Posted on January 15, 2018 by Jenn Zatopek

 I am convinced that the only way we can fight systemic racism and oppression is to become friends with one another, to go over to each other’s houses and play together, talk about hard issues, and find ways to fight spiritual battles together.

 Dr. Martin Luther King, Junior’s seminal work on fighting racial injustice with civil disobedience is celebrated all over the country today.
 Here is a collection of his sermons and speeches on YouTube that I recommend for learning how to fight the evils of racism in the world.
 But I do warn you that you will not be able to stay the same once you listen to them.
 As they say in recovery, you can’t unring a bell, so go and listen and take action.

-P. S. To be completely honest with you (and you all know me; being honest is my jam), I have not listened to all these sermons yet.
+P. S. To be completely honest with you, I have not listened to all these sermons yet.
 For some strange reason, it just never occurred to me to do so until Latasha Morrison, the founder of Be the Bridge, said to do it.
 Sometimes we all just need a good push in the right direction.

 P. P. S. The one I love so far is his “Drum Major” sermon in which he manages to fight racism, classism, and economic oppression in one prophetic sermon.